davidandradeduarte/learn-go-with-tests/NOTES.md

 `t.Helper()` is needed to tell the test suite that this method is a helper.
 By doing this when it fails the line number reported will be in our function call rather than inside our test helper.`

+TDD approach:
+- Write a test
+- Make the compiler pass
+- Run the test, see that it fails and check if the error message is meaningful
+- Write enough code to make the test pass
+- Refactor